 Here, we’ve provided an RFP template you can follow for initial structure, as well as a sample RFP for further inspiration.
 But it isn’t one-size-fits-all — you’ll need to tailor your RFP to best articulate your company’s needs.

 Download a free, editable RFP template.

 Not that you’ve seen the template, how do you actually write an RFP?
 We’ve got you covered.

 - Describe the services you’re looking for.

-- Detail your selection criteria and timelines.
+- Detail your selection criteria.